 - OCI only

 - CLI only

 - unixODBC only

-- OCI and CLI
+OCI and CLI

-• OCI and unixODBC

 LISTSERV cannot be relinked with support for both CLI and unixODBC at the same time.
-This is due to the fact that the two implementations are quite similar and share function names inside LISTSERV.
+This is due to the fact that the two implementations are quite similar and share function namespace inside LISTSERV.

-The current kits contain a revised Makefile that is set up to relink 'lsv' without any DBMS support by default.
+LISTSERV installation kits contain a Makefile that is set up to relink 'lsv' without any DBMS support by default.
 A new "OS-specific flags" section has been added where you can add or remove DBMS support simply by adding or removing the reference to the appropriate no.o file.
 For instance, if you are running Solaris, the default flags line is

+'''

-CFLAGS_Solaris=nooci.o nocli.o -lsocket -lnsl
+CFLAGS Solaris=nooci.o nocli.o -lsocket -lnsl

+'''